SandyShores73/Restormer/server/README.md

 ## Features

 - JWT-based authentication with optional Google Sign-In integration.
+- Email whitelist enforcement for new accounts plus `/users/verify` for the desktop onboarding flow.
-- REST endpoints for image upload, job tracking, and result retrieval.
+- REST endpoints for image upload, job tracking (with progress + stage data), and result retrieval.
 - Asynchronous pipeline that chains Restormer (denoise), Real-ESRGAN (detail enhancement), and NAFNet Deblur (focus correction) models.
 - Automatic model caching and DirectML execution provider selection to leverage AMD GPUs on Windows, with CPU fallbacks on other platforms.
+- Built-in `/dashboard` single-page GUI for live diagnostics, and a `/diagnostics/summary` API summarising provider availability and recent jobs.
-- SQLite database (via SQLModel) for user and job persistence.
+- SQLite database (via SQLModel) for user and job persistence, including an `alloweduser` table that drives the whitelist.

 ## Environment Setup